co-sty/ScissDSP/README.md

 ### statement

-ScissDSP is a collection of Digital Signal Processing (DSP) components for the Java language.
-Compiles against Java SE 1.5.
+ScissDSP is a collection of Digital Signal Processing (DSP) components for the Scala programming language.
 It is (C)opyright 2001–2012 by Hanns Holger Rutz.
 All rights reserved.

-ScissDSP is released under the [GNU General Public License](http://github.com/Sciss/ScissDSP/blob/master/licenses/ScissDSP-License.txt) and comes with absolutely no warranties.
+ScissDSP is released under the [GNU Lesser General Public License](http://github.com/Sciss/ScissDSP/blob/master/licenses/ScissDSP-License.txt) and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`.

 For project status, API and current version, visit [github.com/Sciss/ScissDSP](http://github.com/Sciss/ScissDSP).

 ### building

-ScissDSP will eventually be translated into Scala.
-As an anticipating step, it now builds with the Simple Build Tool (sbt 0.11).
-Simply run `sbt package` to compile and package into a `.jar` file.

-You can still check out the older 0.10 version which builds with ant.
+ScissDSP compiles with sbt 0.12.0 against Scala 2.9.2.
+It depends on [JTransforms](https://sites.google.com/site/piotrwendykier/software/jtransforms) for the FFT now, implying Java 1.6 SE.
+JTransforms is also licensed under the GNU LGPL.

 ### linking

 If you develop a Scala project using sbt and want it to depend on ScissDSP, you can now add the following line to your sbt build file:

-    libraryDependencies += "de.sciss" % "scissdsp" % "0.11" from "https://github.com/downloads/Sciss/ScissDSP/scissdsp-0.11.jar"
+    libraryDependencies += "de.sciss" %% "scissdsp" % "1.0.+"

+### notes

+As of v1.0.0, the FFT algorithm has changed.
+It seems that in the previous version the phases of the real transform were inverted.
+The new algorithm seems consistent with other FFT algorithms tested.
+The floating point rounding noise of the new algorithm has not changed (in fact is a tiny bit smaller).